johnolafenwa/TorchFusion/README.md

-Based on PyTorch and fully compatible with pure PyTorch and other pytorch packages, <b>TorchFusion</b> provides a comprehensive extensible training framework with trainers that you can easily use to train, evaluate and run inference with your PyTorch models, A GAN framework that greatly simplifies the process of experimenting with Generative Adversarial Networks(Goodfellow et al.) with concrete implementations of a number of GAN algorithms, and a number of high level network layers and utilities to help you be more productive in your work.
+Based on PyTorch and fully compatible with pure PyTorch and other pytorch packages, <b>TorchFusion</b> provides a comprehensive extensible training framework with trainers that you can easily use to train, evaluate and run inference with your PyTorch models, A GAN framework that greatly simplifies the process of experimenting with Generative Adversarial Networks(Goodfellow et al.)[https://arxiv.org/1406.2661] , with concrete implementations of a number of GAN algorithms, and a number of high level network layers and utilities to help you be more productive in your work.

 <p>The framework is highly extensible, so you can easily create your own custom trainers for specific purposes.</p>